CMSgov/CMCS-DSG-DSS-Certification-Staging/readme.md

-# Welcome to the MES Certification Repository
+# Welcome to the MES Certification Repository blah

 The MES Certification Repository is a space for states, CMS, and vendors to learn, share, and contribute information about the MES Certification process and its related artifacts.
 From this site you can access the latest-and-greatest information about CMS-Required outcomes and recommended metrics as well as view CMS approved state-specific outcomes and metrics.